xuankimtran/docs-1/pages/katalon-testcloud/testcloud-overview.md

 **No setup and maintenance required** to use TestCloud as your test environment.
 TestCloud is also ready to integrate with your CI/CD pipelines.

-Katalon TestCloud is now integrated with Katalon TestOps.
-For more information, see: [Integration with TestOps](https://docs.katalon.com/katalon-testcloud/docs/integrate-testcloud-with-testops.html).
-Katalon Studio integration is under development.
+Katalon TestCloud is now integrated with Katalon TestOps and Katalon Studio.
+For more information, see: [Integration with TestOps](https://docs.katalon.com/katalon-testcloud/docs/integrate-testcloud-with-testops.html) and [Integration with Katalon Studio](https://docs.katalon.com/katalon-studio/docs/testcloud-integration.html).

-From January 20, 2022, Katalon TestCloud is in general availability trial (GA trial).
-All users who belong to a TestOps organization can now use TestCloud for free with the **Free GA Trial** package, with the following quotas and limits:
+Katalon TestCloud is in general availability trial (GA trial).
+All users who belong to a TestOps organization can now use TestCloud for free with the **free GA trial** package.
+The following limitations apply:

 <table>
     <thead>
         <tr>
-            <th><b>Quota</b></th>
+            <th><b>Category</b></th>
             <th><b>Limit</b></th>
         </tr>
     </thead>